TMartin88/ski_shop/README.md

 This shop is initially targetting the Irish market.

 The shop is populated with great value offers of leading brands of skis, snowboards and accessories.

-- **For the purpose of the project submission I have retained the products and images form Boutique Ado, but when in production the products will be ski and snowboard products and images.**

 The shop has most of the functionality you would expect from an online store.